Slowly Going the Way of the Buffalo

-Slowly Going the Way of the Buffalo is the fourth studio album released by American punk rock band MxPx in 1998.
+Slowly Going the Way of the Buffalo is the fourth studio album by the American punk rock band MxPx in 1998.
 The album title was taken from a letter that a fan had written to the band, complaining that the band was changing and was "slowly going the way of the buffalo".

 Background

 Due to the success of MxPx's "Chick Magnet", from their previous album, Life in General, the band signed a multi-album contract with A&M. A&M had previously signed a deal with Tooth & Nail to co-market Life in General.
 This market deal was "cobbled together in order to sign the band", according to A&M chairman Al Cafaro.

 Composition and recording

 Moving away from the sound of Life in General, the band "dirtied things up a little", according to vocalist and bassist Mike Herrera, for Slowly Going the Way of the Buffalo.
 The band refrained from making the album "sound like it was produced in a lab."
 Greg Hetson of Bad Religion has guest vocals on "The Downfall of Western Civilization".